 Do you have excess cash in the bank?
 This might be held in notice accounts, savings accounts or in cash ISA’s.
 With recent interest rate cuts, bank account interest remains below inflation so keeping money in cash is a sure-fire way of ensuring that these funds lose value when adjusted for inflation, which has spiked in 2021.
 Now could be a good time to invest.

 At the point of retirement, most people will bring together all their accrued pension pots.
 This can help you get a clear overall understanding of your total pension savings and reduce admin.
 Do you have old pension pots that need to be consolidated?
 If so, get in touch and we can help you with this.

 9. Review your income:

-If you are retired and reliant on pension and investment income, you should review your income level in light of markets falling in recent weeks.
+If you are retired and reliant on pension and investment income, you should review your income level in light of market fluctuations over the last 2 years.
 Is the present level of income being taken sustainable in the long term?
 If not, it may be a good time to review your income needs so your pensions and investments do not deplete.

 10. Review your tax efficiency:

 Have you reviewed your overall level of tax efficiency?
 If you are earning between £100,000 and £125,410, did you know your marginal rate of tax is 60%?
 Did you also know that this can be easily avoided by making a pension contribution?
 Have you used your annual Capital Gains Tax allowance?
 Are you eligible for and have you used the marriage allowance?